Doubts plague Europe's pledge for banking union

-BRUSSELS Concerns are growing among European investors and lawmakers that plans for a euro zone banking union will end up half-baked, with the financial backstops required to underpin the ambitious scheme unlikely to be in place for years.
+BRUSSELS, Sept 18 Concerns are growing among European investors and lawmakers that plans for a eurozone banking union will end up half-baked, with the financial backstops required to underpin the ambitious scheme unlikely to be in place for years.

 As well as questions about how quickly the European Central Bank can be put in charge of overseeing banks, the agreed first step towards a banking union, there are divisions over how to set up a single bank-resolution fund and whether it is feasible to have a unified deposit-guarantee scheme any time soon.